 You can only connect with your current clients, past clients, referral sources and prospects if you have an organized central database of your contacts.
 Plus, you’ll need to be routinely communicating them.

 How Can Your Sphere of Influence Help You In Real Estate?

 Why are these people important to your real estate business?
-Because they all offer some kind of opportunity related to real estate.
-Someone in your sphere of influence could be moving or know someone who is moving; your network therefore offers an infinite amount of referral business.
+Because they all offer some kind of opportunity for you.
+Someone in your sphere of influence could be moving or know someone who is moving.
+Your network offers an infinite amount of referral business.

 Who’s In Your Sphere of Influence?